 Address: 2 Rue Eugène Spuller in the 3rd arrondissement.

-(There weren’t any “new” locations in Episode 4).
+(There weren't any “new” locations in Episode 4).
 Through the first few episodes, I was convinced that Assane lived in the 9th or 10th arrondissement because of some of the views near his “apartment” of Sacré-Cœur.
-I don’t have confirmation, but the first location listed below leads me to believe I am correct.
+I now know have confirmation of that!
+His home is at 1 place d’Anvers which is the 9th!

 The street that Assane turns on after descending the stairs on his way to meet Claire and Raoul for Raoul's birthday surprise is the Rue d'Abbeville.
 He realizes he is being followed and runs into the Garage d'Abbeville and through the parking levels to the roof where we see beautiful rooftop views and Sacré-Cœur before Assane climbs up and makes his escape.